 Bitcoin is a currency, like the US dollar or the Euro.
 That is, it can be used to buy or sell goods and it can be exchanged for other currencies.
 Bitcoin does have a few key differences that set it apart from traditional currencies, but for the purpose of this tutorial, you don’t need to understand all of them.
 However, you should know that:

-Since its release in 2009, Bitcoin has become more and more of a valuable currency.
-At the time of writing these lines, one Bitcoin was worth about $84,000 USD; and in January 2025, it reached an all-time high of about $105,000 USD.
+Since its release in 2009, Bitcoin has become an increasingly valuable currency.
+As of this writing, one Bitcoin is worth about $66,000 USD; and in January 2025, it reached an all-time high of about $105,000 USD.
 Note that you can have less than a Bitcoin; the smallest amount possible is 0.00000001 BTC.

 Wallet software

-Many people store their Bitcoins in a software called a wallet.
-Thus, you should check your loved one’s electronic devices for the presence of such a software.
-They are many wallet software and it would be impossible to list them all; among the most popular ones, you have: MetaMask, Trust Wallet, Exodus, Electrum, Atomic Wallet, Phantom Wallet, Mycelium… Again, this list is not exhaustive by any means!
+Many people store their Bitcoins in a wallet application.
+Thus, you should check your loved one’s electronic devices for the presence of such software.
+There are many wallet applications and it would be impossible to list them all; among the most popular ones, you have: MetaMask, Trust Wallet, Exodus, Electrum, Atomic Wallet, Phantom Wallet, Mycelium… Again, this list is not exhaustive by any means!
 Moreover, you should not limit your search to a certain type of electronic device; go through your loved one’s cell phones, tablets, desktop computers, laptops, etc.

 Wallet files